 Babies in the crib take care and breathing

 You count up all your luck, can’t stop the feeling

 I wonder how many people discovered Why? by typing ‘Why?’ into Google in a moment of exasperation.
 I know I did.
 For a long time I only listened to their songs Fall Saddles and These Few Presidents, but I finally dived into the rest of their discography last year, and now I adore their first two albums; Elephant Eyelash and Alopecia.

 I have a couple of favouites from Moh Lhean, the bands newest collection.
-The album released in March last year, with This Ole King acting as lead single.
+The album released in March last year, with This Ole King acting as the lead single.
 The song debuted a couple of months prior to the album in December 2016, but I am going to cheat and include it anyway.

 Why? are an American alternative hip-hop band, and possess a very distinct sound in terms of both their music and vocals.
 Yoni Wolf’s vocals are entrancing in their delivery and content, and This Ole King is at once familiar and fresh.
 I had it on repeat for weeks.

 To what I aspire

 I was introduced to Doc Drown around Spring last year.
 I had a job interview at a school, and managed hitch a ride back into town on a minibus with about fifteen Chinese students.
 The driver had one of the BBC radio stations on, which was broadcasting an interview with Ben Bailey Smith, who uses Doc Brown as a stage name.

 He’s an actor, writer, stand-up comedian, and a rapper, who had recently returned to music.
 I remember his interview more than the song they played — Ben came across as a very genuine and deeply interesting person, so I looked him up when I returned home.